Pretty-Good-Freedom-Tech/bounties/brainstorm-product-overview.md

 # Product Overview

-## Description
+## Descriptions
-- a personalized nostr knowledge graph that you curate with the assistance of your community
 - a neo4j nostr relay
+- a personalized nostr knowledge graph that your community helps you to manage

 The Grapevine is a personalized nostr relay that uses your community -- what nostr users call your web of trust -- to identify who is the most trustworthy to curate content, facts, and information for you, in any given context.
 The Grapevine harnesses neo4j in two ways: first, to organize nostr notes into a knowledge graph; and second, to calculate importance scores using the kinds of algorithms that can only be done at scale using a graph database.